 When it comes to selling your home there are a number of things which you should take into consideration if you want a successful and affordable sale.
-Increasing the saleability of your home means looking at the condition of your home and the costs involved in selling property in Malta, to ensure that you don’t get ripped off and end up paying a fortune in order to make your sale.
-If you're not sure where to start, we recommend this checklist.
+Increasing the saleability of your home means looking at the condition of your home and the costs involved in selling property, to ensure that you don’t get ripped off and end up paying a fortune in order to make your sale.

 First Impressions Count

 Make your home as appealing as possible to potential buyers, present it in top shape – all repairs must be completed before any buyer visits your home.
 Be sure to take care of small things such as squeaky doors, stubborn stains, and missing keys.

 You should also carry out any necessary aesthetic work, such as painting and cleaning.
 This will improve saleability and increase the value of your home.
 Paint any peeling walls, remove mould spots, treat any insect infestations, fix broken windows/doors/cracked tiles.
 You won’t get the chance for a second impression without a good first impression.